-However, most people don’t consider that the second most popular search engine in the world can equally be a profitable channel.
+However, most people don’t consider that the world’s second most popular search engine can equally be a profitable channel.
+In this article, you’ll learn how to rank on Bing in 2023 to easily generate more website traffic and sales.

-The truth is, Bing can no longer be ignored as far as SEO is concerned, except you want to be left out.
+The truth is, Bing can no longer be ignored regarding SEO, except if you want to be left out.

-On the surface, it doesn’t look like Bing gets much search traffic.
-However, when you think of the fact that it equally powers Yahoo, MSN, and DuckDuckGo, you start realizing that optimizing for Bing is probably not such a bad idea.
+It doesn’t look like Bing gets much search traffic on the surface.
+However, when you think it equally powers Yahoo, MSN, and DuckDuckGo, you realize that optimizing for Bing is probably not such a bad idea.

-As of February 2020, Bing had 11% of the entire search engine market share (because their search engine also powers the other three search engines (already listed above).
+As of February 2023, Bing had 11% of the search engine market share (because their search engine also powers the other three search engines (already listed above).

 Furthermore, according to Search Engine Land, “Bing also has a good market share in the US, at 21.3%,” and Yahoo-Bing network equally has a select audience in most verticals, see screenshot below: